 Whenever people tell me that fiddle leaf fig trees are hard to grow, I remind them that ficus lyrata trees often grow over 40 feet tall in the wild.
 Of course, in the wild they have the perfect environment: plenty of sunshine, constant access to nutrients, and perfect drainage.
 If we replicate these conditions in our homes, our fiddle leaf figs will take off toward the sky.

-I recently visited the San Diego Zoo to see one of the tallest fiddle leaf fig trees on Earth.
+I recently visited the San Diego Zoo to see possibly the tallest fiddle leaf fig tree in the world.
 People from all over the world come to the San Diego Zoo to see the rare wildlife and giant panda, but the collection of plants at the zoo is actually worth more than all of the animals combined.
 Their fiddle leaf fig tree is estimated to be over 70 years old.

 The zoo’s fiddle leaf fig is impressive, soaring almost 60 feet tall!
 It enjoys plenty of San Diego sunshine (though not too much since it’s packed in tightly among other trees), a soft sea breeze, and coastal humidity.
 Because the zoo is so close to the ocean, the plants are protected from freezing in the winter.